Reviews You Can Rely On

 Conclusion

-There are so many fleeces on the market to choose from, and this market saturation can make it hard to figure out which one to buy.
-We put every model through an intensive battery of tests and subjected them to months of wear and tear to learn which ones excel in what situations.
+There are so many fleeces on the market to choose from; the market saturation can make it hard to figure out which one to buy.
+We put every model through an intensive battery of tests and subjected each jacket to months of wear and tear to learn which ones excel in what situations.
 Whether you're looking for a big, cozy fleece to live in all winter, a technical layer for skiing, or a breathable option for high-octane adventuring, we've tried them all.
 We hope that our unbiased testing and thorough findings help you find the right fleece for your lifestyle and your budget.